5 Reasons To Pursue a PhD at Mid or Late Career

 The important thing to know is that when you’re a PhD candidate, you’ll need to undertake your own efforts for professional development and networking.
 Often PhD programs do not provide career counseling for non-academic career tracks.
 The good news is, as an experienced student, you may be better prepared for pursuing jobs post-PhD than an early career candidate who has not yet been out in the workforce.

-Reason #5: A PhD CAN be fulfilling.
+Reason #5: A PhD can be fulfilling.

-I believe I had a positive PhD experience at Massey University because I pursued my PhD after 15 years of work experience in public policy.
+I believe I had a positive PhD experience at Massey University because I was experienced.
+I pursued my PhD after 15 years of work experience in public policy.
 I came into my PhD program with strong writing and organizational skills, a network that I was able to leverage for my research, and a well-developed and timely dissertation topic.
 I also had the financial support of a full funding award and a great PhD advisor and faculty support.
 As an experienced student, I understood how to cultivate relationships with professors, because it wasn’t too dissimilar from my experience cultivating professional relationships in my previous work.
-For all these reasons, I had an extraordinarily positive experience in my PhD program.
+For all these reasons, I had a very positive experience in my PhD program.
 With the right ingredients, you can too!

 © Victoria Johnson / ProFellow, LLC 2022, all rights reserved.